Tuesday, 30 December 2014

 287000

 The above is only a sample for easy understanding of Balance Sheet preparation.
-All figures are to be taken from your Profit and Loss Statement and Trial Balance which is finally confirmed as correct figures.
+All figures are to be taken from your Profit and Loss Statement and Trial Balance, as already mentioned.

-You need to attach with this Balance Sheet all the quantitative information and the details of each group of account shown here in the above statement.
-These sheets of information are to be enclosed as Annexures to the Balance Sheet.
+You must attach to this Balance Sheet all the quantitative information and the details of each group of account shown here in the above statement.
+These sheets are to be enclosed as Annexures to the Balance Sheet.